sigstore is a Linux Foundation project.

 Yes, very much!
 The more people monitoring the logs and rendering or providing useful services to users, the better.

-The sigstore transparency log (rekor) has an OpenAPI interface to make it easier to integrate directly with the rekor transparency logs.
+We have published OpenAPI interfaces for both Rekor and Fulcio The goal is to make it easier to integrate directly with sigstore services.
 You can always jump on our slack workspace to run your ideas past us.

 What is the current status of the project